Energy Transition Construction Research Network

 On the road to the energy transition in buildings and neighbourhoods, the Energy Transition Construction research network is an important element in increasing the transparency and efficiency of funding policy in this area.

 The Energy Transition Construction research network brings together experts from the fields of research and industry on the topic of buildings and neighbourhoods and promotes a sharing of experience between them via transparent, open structures.
 The stakeholders represented in the research network include university research institutions, planners, architects, manufacturers, and professional associations.
-Regular exchange with subject specialists from the Federal Ministry for Economic Affairs and Energy (BMWi) is ensured by a specialized advisory council.
+Regular exchange with subject specialists from the Federal Ministry for Economic Affairs and Climate Action (BMWK) is ensured by a specialized advisory council.

 This intense exchange allows research results to be put to practical use and research funding to evolve.
-The funding topics from the area of buildings and neighbourhoods are shared by the network’s members and collated in the Federal Government’s 7th Energy Research Programme.
-The “regulatory sandboxes for the energy transition” competition as well as the “EnEff.Gebäude.2050” and “Solar-powered Buildings/Energy-efficient Neighbourhoods” funding initiatives are just some examples of how the network’s stakeholders provide impetus to support funding policy.
+The funding topics from the area of buildings and districts are bundled in the energy research program via the members of the network.

 Funding priority for buildings and neighbourhoods

-The funding topics from the area of buildings and neighbourhoods are shared by the network’s members and collated in the Federal Government’s 7th Energy Research Programme.
-Energy-saving buildings, integrative energy concepts, and innovative, economical, and reliable supply structures in neighbourhoods all make crucial contributions to ensuring a successful transition of the energy and heating systems in Germany.
+The funding topics from the area of buildings and neighbourhoods are shared by the network’s members: Energy-saving buildings, integrative energy concepts, and innovative, economical, and reliable supply structures in neighbourhoods all make crucial contributions to ensuring a successful transition of the energy and heating systems in Germany.

 Decentralized supply structures are on the increase and, as the electricity, heating, transport, and mobility sectors become interlinked, buildings and neighbourhoods will have to interact with the electricity system more and more in future, making a flexible and grid-based energy supply necessary.
 In all research activities, questions of acceptance also have to be kept in mind when addressing challenges related to energy, sustainability, and resources.